He is the symbol of fire in acts and fondness in the heart. May on this

 Mysore – In Karnataka, Dussehra celebration takes place for more than 400 years.
 Mysore has a universal acclamation for the grand experience on Vijayadashmi.
 On the day of Dussehra, in this city people decorate the city for the propitious occasion.

-Varanasi – On the beautiful Ghats of Ganga, Varanasi celebrates Dussehra in the most unique manner.
-This festival brings people to come together to the holy place and celebrate Vijayadashmi.
-Also, cities like Allahabad and Baraha also celebrate Dussehra with great enthusiasm.
+Varanasi – While this may be true, that the beautiful Ghats of Ganga, Varanasi celebrates Dussehra in the most unique manner.
+Also, this festival brings people to come together to the holy place and celebrate Vijayadashmi.
+However, cities like Allahabad and Baraha also celebrate Dussehra with great enthusiasm.

-Gujarat – This state has a significant way of observing the 9-day long Durga Puja.
+Gujarat – In point of facts from the past many years, this state has a significant way of observing the 9-day long Durga Puja.
 People celebrate for nine days by dancing and singing.
 On the tenth day, a grand function is held for the celebration of Vijayadashmi.

 The time of the festival is perfect for visiting family and friends.
-You may consider going to different regions this year to observe different attractions on the day of Dussehra.
+However, you may consider going to different regions this year to observe different attractions on the day of Dussehra.

 This year Dussehra falls on Tuesday, 8th October.
 Also, here are the dates for Dussehra Next Five Years-

 We hope you enjoyed reading about the festival of Dussehra.
 Also, you may also like to read about zodiac signs.